 Santa Marina Resort and Villas – Food and Drink

-- Restaurants: Buddha-Bar Beach – Open for lunch, dinner, and cocktails, serving a Mediterranean-Asian fusion menu with stellar seafood, sushi, and refreshing signature drinks.
+- Restaurants: Buddha-Bar Beach Club – Open for lunch, dinner, and cocktails, serving a Mediterranean-Asian fusion menu with stellar seafood, sushi, and refreshing signature drinks.
 Nightly DJs spin eclectic, chilled out world music beats until around 1 am.
 This is a popular sunset spot open to the public, so reservations are recommended. • Colonial Pool Restaurant and Bar – All-day restaurant serving Mediterranean dishes along with a few international favorites like pizzas and burgers.
 A kids’ menu is available, too.
 Located next to the family and kids’ pools and the playground.

 - Lounges/Bars: Oasis Pool and Lounge – Located in the adults-only pool area and offers excellent cocktails, wines, and beers supplemented by light fare from Buddha-Bar and Colonial.
 This lounge is open all day until around sunset. • The Santa Marina Beach Bar – Serves cocktails and light snacks on the beachfront until around sunset.
 Food is a simple but delicious selection from Buddha-Bar.

 - Breakfast: The hotel offers an outstanding breakfast buffet, including mimosas and bloody marys, that can be booked with the room.
 Colonial also offers an à la carte breakfast for an additional rate if booking the room separately.